Invoca/developer-docs/README.md

 11. Click on the "latest" link in the lower left, your new branch should appear in the list of version
 12. Click on your branch name to view and you should be able to check the changes you made
 13. Once you decide to make your changes public, merge your branch into an existing version branch, then delete your branch.
 (Only members of the Developer Docs Administrators group can push to a publically version of the docs.)
-14. ReadTheDocs will automatically pickup your changes and recompile the site
+14. ~~ReadTheDocs will automatically pickup your changes and recompile the site.~~ **An open issue with Read the Docs prevents this** (https://github.com/rtfd/readthedocs.org/issues/4450).
+There is a workaround: After creating a new branch that you want to test the documentation for, you can trigger a build of `latest` which will synchronize the versions and your new branches will appear as versions on Read the Docs.

 ## Making a new version:
 1. Checkout the most recent branch (default) and branch off of it.
 E.g. Default is: 2015-12-10, branch off this, you want to bump Network integration to 2016-01-01, so name your new branch '2016-01-01')